Running Flask as a server#

 app = Flask(__name__)

-In this example the Flask server runs and can either process a POST or a GET request.
+In this example the Flask server runs and can only process a POST request.

-If a POST request is made then the temperature and humidity are set from the post request.
+If a POST request is made then the JSON formatted data can be logged by the server.

 Warning

-In this example we set up the server in debugging mode with external availablity.
+In this example we set up the server in debugging mode.
+Any running server can pose a security risk.

 Run the server from Command prompt#